-This is Gabrielle’s rescheduled show from March 2020.
+This is Gabrielle’s rescheduled show from March 2020 to March 2022.
 Original tickets remain valid.

 Gabrielle Aplin has announced the release of her forthcoming third album Dear Happy, due for release on January 17th via AWAL and her own label Never Fade Records.

 Regarding the upcoming album Gabrielle says, “I’m so excited to release Dear Happy into the world.
 It’s been a few years in the works as I figured out what I wanted to say with my third album.
 The start of this album, without knowing at the time, coincided with the moment I made a definitive decision to start to unravel and rewire my brain.
 Dear Happy subsequently became a documentation of this journey to myself.
 I wanted to use writing as a way of understanding.

 “Sonically I wanted to capture these moments and experiences in a positive light.
 I want to listen back to these songs in 5 years and hear happiness and positivity.
 It’s an album about saying “f**k it!” to your worries and insecurities.
 Or maybe it’s an album that invites your worries and insecurities to sit with you.
 It’s an album about saying “no”.
 It’s an album about saying “YES”.
 It’s an album that is a past, present and future letter to myself.”

 To mark the announcement, Gabrielle Aplin has released the brand new song ‘Kintsugi’.
 The bright pop track celebrates strength and clearer perspective over past struggles.